mxmgorin/gmboy/README.md

 - **Rewind**
   Go back in time!
 Undo your actions and retry sections without restarting.

+- **Save states**
+  Save your game progress and resume from the exact same point at any time — no need to rely on in-game save systems.

 - **Tests**
   Integrated SM83 json tests, blargg tests, mooneye test suite (throught `cargo test`).